duncanbradley/thesis/related_work.md

 Chart Junk
   * Beyond memorability - Borkin
   * Kopp et al. - embellishments
+  * Okan et al. (2018) - labels are useful

 MacDonald-Ross (1977; see Spence and Levandovsky, 1991) also cautions against making dismissive judgements about ‘expert’ advice in the absence of empirical evidence.
-Pie charts were used widely without expert approval, but Spence and Lewandowsky find evidence that they are useful in certain scenarios.
+Pie charts were used widely without expert approval, but Spence and Lewandowsky find evidence that they are useful in certain scenarios.  - relate this to Tufte

 How much difference does it make really?
 Woodin vs. South China Morning post